Enemy Activity Level

 |Activity Level||Number of Enemy Units||Activity Level||Number of Enemy Units|

 This table compiles the information contained in LW2's configuration files regarding missions.
+Greater detail of these activites are found in Activity Tables.

 |Mission||Mission Type||Mission Timer||Max Soldiers||Infiltration||Evacuation||Loot|